dfrnt-labs/terminusdb-docs-static/src/app/docs/projects-terminuscms-tour/page.md

 ### Reset Project

-TerminusCMS enables users to reset the project database to a particular commit.
+TerminusDB enables users to reset the project database to a particular commit.
 To do this, scroll to the bottom of the project home page and click branches.

 Select the ellipsis symbol next to main.
 Here users can reset to a specific commit, or delete the commit history by squashing it.